What happens next?

 • have a legally binding agreement saying that you will take no further civil action against the responsible institution, its officials and any institutions it is associated with.
 This does not include the person or people that abused you.

 It is recommended that you get free and confidential legal advice from knowmore before signing the acceptance document.
 This service will help you understand the options available to you.
-You can contact knowmore on 1800 605 762 or by visiting the knowmore website(link is external).
+You can contact knowmore on 1800 605 762 or by visiting the knowmore website.

-The National Redress Scheme will also ask you to confirm your bank account details if they have changed.
 When you accept the offer of a redress payment, you will also be asked to complete a ‘Redress Payment Choice form’ that is sent with your offer letter.
+You will be asked to provide details of a bank account in your name.
 You can choose to be paid your redress payment to your nominated bank account either as:

 • a single lump sum,